 , Bechtol’s first Facebook post read:

 "Anyone else’s inbox full of spam today?
 So did CVCC sell our names to banks, or did Higher One?
-I wonder if we’d like it if we registered them with every porn site known to man.
+I wonder if we’d like it if we registered them with every adult site known to man.
 Anyone know of any good viruses we could send them?"

 A few minutes after the initial post, Bechtol tempered his comments with this follow-up, “Maybe that would be excessive.”